circus-tent/circus/README.rst

 Library
 -------

 Circus provides high-level Classes and functions that will let you run processes.
 For example, if you just want to run 4 workers forever, you can write::

     from circus import get_trainer

-    trainer = get_trainer("myprogram", 3)
+    trainer = get_trainer("myprogram", "commandline", 3)
     try:
         trainer.start()
     finally: